Solutions Counseling

 Are you stuck in the issues of your past?

-A client-based approach to solutions counseling
+A client-based approach to solutions-focused therapy

 Solutions counseling involves developing a vision of one's future and determining how one's existing internal abilities can be enhanced to attain the desired outcomes.
-It may be a beneficial approach for families and single parents with children, and may be combined with cognitive-behavioral therapy (CBT) or dialectical behavioral therapy (DBT) as well.
-Both CBT and DBT strategies can assist children, young adults, and adults with a range of concerns like parenting issues, self-harm*, and challenges related to sexual orientation.
+Solutions counseling may be a beneficial approach for families and single parents with children, and may be combined with cognitive-behavioral therapy (CBT) or dialectical behavioral therapy (DBT) as well.
+Both CBT and DBT counseling strategies can assist children, young adults, and adults with a range of concerns like parenting issues, self-harm, and challenges related to sexual orientation.

-Therapists who practice solutions counseling guide their clients by recognizing healthy skills they already possess, exploring how to best continue implementing those effective strategies and recognizing or celebrating their successes.
+Counselors who practice solutions counseling guide their clients by recognizing healthy skills they already possess, exploring how to best continue implementing those effective strategies and recognizing or celebrating their successes.
 Additionally, practitioners of solutions counseling support their clients as they experiment with new problem-solving approaches they hadn't considered before.

 People may only need several sessions of solutions counseling to figure out how to solve the problem that brought them into solution based therapy.
 Since prior experiences are left in the past, many sessions that might be spent gaining awareness of the roots of issues are not addressed.
 Instead, the client and therapist can identify the concern quickly and develop a plan within the first few sessions.
 Once the client implements the plan, they can follow up with the therapist.
 However, sessions may not take months or years to complete.